Old Patents: Everything You Need to Know

 If you have the actual patent number of a product you are looking for, you can search the U.S. Patent and Trademark Office’s website at http://www.uspto.gov/patft/index.html.
 From that page, you can click on the box under “query” and type in the patent number.
 For example, type in 1,869,447 or 1869447 and both will give you the same result.
 Once you find the patent document, you can save the patent drawing as a “.TIFF” file that allows you to print the image.

 If you need help with searching for an old or abandoned patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.